Neutrino Decoherence via Modified Dispersion: Energy Dependence of Decoherence

 where $E_0$ is a constant energy scale which we set to $E_0 = 1$~GeV, and $n$ is a power-law index to be tested experimentally.
+While $\Gamma_{ij}$ appears time-independent in Eq.~\eqref{eq:powerlaw}, it is important to note that an explicit time dependence may emerge if the environment possesses stochastic or dynamical properties, as determined by the specific model under consideration.
 The parameter $n$ can take both positive and negative values, including zero.
-We discuss a few implications depending on this as follows. \begin{enumerate} \item{{\bf Lightcone Fluctuating Model :}} ($n = -2$) \\ The case directly follows from the gravitationally induced decoherence that suggests a specific coupling between the neutrinos and the environment inspired by general relativity and linearised gravity respectively ~\cite{Domi:2024ypm}.
+We discuss a few implications depending on this as follows. \begin{enumerate} \item{{\bf Lightcone Fluctuating Model:}} ($n = -2$) \\ The case directly follows from the gravitationally induced decoherence that suggests a specific coupling between the neutrinos and the environment inspired by general relativity and linearised gravity respectively ~\cite{Domi:2024ypm}.
 Also, such dependence may arise from space-time fluctuations assuming gravity is a quantum force ~\cite{Stuttard:2021uyw}.
-The reported bounds on decoherence parameters obtained by the former study go as low as $\sim 10^{-25}$ GeV for the vacuum oscillation case. \item{{\bf Lorentz Invariant Model :}} ($n= -1$) \\ This dependence decisively mirrors the oscillation energy dependence, and it has been definitively established that Lorentz invariance is preserved when $\Gamma_{ij}$ is proportional to $1/E$ ~\cite{Lisi:2000zt}.
+The reported bounds on decoherence parameters obtained by the former study go as low as $\sim 10^{-25}$ GeV for the vacuum oscillation case. \item{{\bf Lorentz Invariant Model:}} ($n= -1$) \\ This dependence decisively mirrors the oscillation energy dependence, and it has been definitively established that Lorentz invariance is preserved when $\Gamma_{ij}$ is proportional to $1/E$ ~\cite{Lisi:2000zt}.
 It can be noted that such dependence is phenomenologically similar to that of invisible neutrino decay~\cite{Stuttard:2020qfv}.
-Importantly, Super-Kamiokande bounds on decoherence parameters for this model is approximately $\sim 10^{-21}$ GeV~\cite{Super-Kamiokande:1998wen}. \item{{\bf Energy Independent Model :}} ($n = 0$)\\ If the strength of decoherence $\Gamma_{ij}$ is considered to be independent of energy, we observe that the oscillation probabilities given in Eq.~\eqref{eq:3flavprob} equilibrate at a value of 1/3 for distances greater than the coherence length defined in Sec.~\ref{subsec:cohlen}.
+Importantly, Super-Kamiokande bounds on decoherence parameters for this model is approximately $\sim 10^{-21}$ GeV~\cite{Super-Kamiokande:1998wen}. \item{{\bf Energy Independent Model:}} ($n = 0$)\\ If the strength of decoherence $\Gamma_{ij}$ is considered to be independent of energy, we observe that the oscillation probabilities given in Eq.~\eqref{eq:3flavprob} equilibrate at a value of 1/3 for distances greater than the coherence length defined in Sec.~\ref{subsec:cohlen}.
 Prospects of this model have been studied in the context of forthcoming reactor experiments such as DUNE and ESSnuSB.
-Current upper bounds on this parameter from these two experiments stand approximately at $\sim 10^{-23}$ GeV and $\sim 10^{-24}$ GeV respectively~\cite{BalieiroGomes:2018gtd, ESSnuSB:2024yji}. \item{{\bf Cross-Section Model :}} ($n = 1$) \\ Such scaling in energy lies in line with the cross-section dependence.
+Current upper bounds on this parameter from these two experiments stand approximately at $\sim 10^{-23}$ GeV and $\sim 10^{-24}$ GeV respectively~\cite{BalieiroGomes:2018gtd, ESSnuSB:2024yji}. \item{{\bf Cross-Section Model:}} ($n = 1$) \\ Such scaling in energy lies in line with the cross-section dependence.
 In Ref.~\cite{Liu:1997km}, such dependence was considered in the backdrop of solving the solar neutrino puzzle.
-The bounds obtained on $\Gamma_{ij}$'s are $\sim 10^{-10}$ GeV. \item{{\bf String Motivated Model :}}($n = 2$) \\ It has been suggested that $\Gamma_{ij}$ may scale with $E^2$, particularly within the context of string theory \cite{Ellis:1992eh, Ellis:1993wh, Gambini:2003pv, Ellis:1995xd, Ellis:1996bz, Ellis:1997jw, Ellis:2000dy}.
+The bounds obtained on $\Gamma_{ij}$'s are $\sim 10^{-10}$ GeV. \item{{\bf String Motivated Model:}} ($n = 2$) \\ It has been suggested that $\Gamma_{ij}$ may scale with $E^2$, particularly within the context of string theory \cite{Ellis:1992eh, Ellis:1993wh, Gambini:2003pv, Ellis:1995xd, Ellis:1996bz, Ellis:1997jw, Ellis:2000dy}.
 Following this model, IceCube has set upper bounds, and they are $\sim 10^{-27}$ GeV \cite{ICECUBE:2023gdv, Coloma:2018}. \end{enumerate}